dustin1619987/PythonForSchool/README.md

 # PythonForSchool
-My Code from Python Class
+My code I did for my Python Class - For help not cheating.
+Thanks :)